wguldin/portfolio/talks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SwkdNNlS9PM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## BriteCon 2017 - Custom Quoting for a Better UX
 In 2016/2017, I was deeply involved in a rewrite of our quoting process that agents go through.
 In the process, we found there was a large amount of demand for more customized quoting workflows for agents.
-I talk about some of the best practices and functionailty we were able to add to the system.
+I talk about some of the best practices and functionality we were able to add to the system.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/caTi02res5U?start=8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>